omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 eval(x + y, d)
 ```

-To do NSE, we have to explicitly substitute an argument so we do not evaluate the argument-promise in the calling scope, and then evaluate it in an alternative scope.
+To do NSE, we have to explicitly substitute an argument, so we do not evaluate the argument-promise in the calling scope, and then evaluate it in an alternative scope.
 For example, we can implement our own version of the `with` function like this:

 ```{r}
 my_with <- function(df, expr) {